 - Cook the butter, cocoa powder, milk, and salt.
 In a medium saucepan over medium heat, combine the butter, cocoa powder, milk, and salt.
 Stir constantly just until the mixture comes to a simmer, which is usually between 6-9 minutes.

 - Whisk in remaining ingredients.
 Immediately remove from heat and add in the vanilla.
-Whisk in the powdered sugar until the icing is smooth.
+Whisk the powdered sugar into the cocoa mixture until the icing is smooth.
 Stir in the chopped nuts if you plan on using them.
 If the icing is done before the cake is ready, keep it warm and stir it every so often so that the icing doesn’t crust over and harden on top.

 - Pour & spread.
 Let the cake cool for 10-12 minutes after it is done baking, then pour the hot icing over the warm cake and spread it out with a spatula.
 Let the frosting set for at least 20 minutes before cutting the cake into squares.
 The frosting will continue to set up and harden after 1-2 hours, which provides a nice fudgy shell almost on top of the cake if you can wait that long.